IUrreta/DatabaseEditor/src/data/nightly_patch_notes.md

 - Updated styles for most dropdowns
 - Fixed a bug that broke the comparison graph
 - Increased rate limits for all tiers (still provisional)

+## 14th december
+- Rollback to text-formatted context to test model behaviour